 Here x is the list of input variables, and y is the list of output variables.
 Let’s check out how this feature is of great use.

 Calculating multiple results at once

-Let’s say we have to compute elementwise difference, absolute difference and difference squared between two matrices ‘x’ and ‘y’.
-Doing this at same time optimizes program with significant duration as we don’t have to go to each element again and again for each operation.
+Let’s say we have to compute the elementwise difference, absolute difference and difference squared between two matrices ‘x’ and ‘y’.
+Doing this at the same time optimizes program with significant duration as we don’t have to go to each element again and again for each operation.

 When we run this program, we can see the output as multiple results being printed: